drodriguezSRL/spadSim/README.md

 The SPAD simulator models photon arrivals using poissonian statistics and simulates the ultra-fast frame rates of a SPAD by interpolating motion between the extracted RGB frames using dense optical flow.

 A SPAD camera operates differently from conventional CMOS/CCD imaging sensors.
 SPADs record binary frames (1-bit per pixel output) based on the detection of a single photon per pixel (0: no photon, 1: photon) at ultra-fast speeds (up to 100kfps, µs-exposure per frame).
-For more information about SPADs and how they compare to conventional cameras, I encourage you to read [this paper](https://arxiv.org/abs/2510.10597).
+For more information about SPADs and how they compare to conventional cameras, I encourage you to read [1](https://arxiv.org/abs/2510.10597).

 This simulator emulates SPAD imaging by: